expo/expo/docs/versions/v10.0.0/sdk/amplitude.md

 Provides access to <https://amplitude.com/> mobile analytics.
 Wraps Amplitude's [iOS](https://github.com/amplitude/Amplitude-iOS) and [Android](https://github.com/amplitude/Amplitude-Android) SDKs.

-Note: Session tracking may not work correctly when running Experiences in the main Exponent app.
+Note: Session tracking may not work correctly when running Experiences in the main Expo app.
 It will work correctly if you create a standalone app.

 ### `Exponent.Amplitude.initialize(apiKey)`